Thomsch/tellina_user_experiment/experiment_design_doc.md

   statistical analysis.
 This will be done with a post-processing program.

 ### User Requirements [Remote Edition]
-The subjects will participate to the experiment remotely.
-Thus, they will not be able to use CSE lab computers and will have to use their laptops.
+The subjects will participate in the experiment remotely.
+Thus, they will not be able to use CSE lab computers and will have to use their personal laptops.

 The participants are required to use a Linux environment.
 There are three ways to do so:
 - [Connect to a CSE Virtual Lab machine through Remote Desktop](https://vdi.cs.washington.edu/)*